MwangiR/Group1_Project/README.md

 WHEN I click on the 'Buy Tickets' button
 THEN I am redirected to a ticketing page where I can purchase tickets for the show
 ```

+Link to deployed site:

+Screenshot of our application:

+## Installation

+N/A

+## Requirments

+The user must have a valid Spotify Account with some saved playlists to their account
+The user must be willing to allow Geolocation on their browser

+## Usage

+Follow the layout of the page, starting at the top and click through the buttons in order to see who is playing near you!!